catalyst-cloud/catalystcloud-docs/source/faq/cant-ssh-to-instance.rst

 .. code-block:: bash

- $ nova keypair-show keyname | grep fingerprint
+ $  openstack keypair show testkey | grep fingerprint
   | fingerprint | 34:de:c7:b7:f1:26:7f:88:d5:e7:10:6c:ab:af:a2:03 |

 To check the key associated with an instance you can issue the following